 This means swimmers, responsible for some 20 world records at Beijing 2008, will have to produce performances beyond the phenomenal even to break one or two at London 2012.

-Though swimsuit developers are now trying to push the boundaries of the new rules, times so far in 2012 suggest a return to 2009's record-breaking times may not materialise at the Games.
+Though swimsuit developers are now trying to times so far in 2012 suggest a return to 2009's record-breaking times may not materialise at the Games.